Our Mission

 There are two ways to work with us — pick the one that matches what you need.

 Reserve a Certified ASL Interpreter.
-If you have an upcoming appointment, hearing, class, or event that needs ASL interpretation, email loppygoof+ASL@gmail.com with the date, location, and setting and we’ll confirm availability.
+If you have an upcoming appointment, hearing, class, or event that needs ASL interpretation, request an interpreter and we’ll confirm availability, location, and any prep materials.

 Not sure which path fits?
-Reach out to either address and tell us about your situation — we’ll point you in the right direction.
+Reach out from either page and tell us about your situation — we’ll point you in the right direction.